-Professors Bartlett, Boyce, MacCollom, and Wood; Associate Professors Magdoff, Murphy, Parker, and Pellett; Extension Professor Way; Extension Associate Professors Costante, Gotlieb (Chairman); Extension Assistant Professors Berkett, Nielsen, Perry; Lecturers Margolis, Villamil.
+Professors Bartlett, Boyce, MacCollom, Magdoff (Chairman), Parker, Pellett; Associate Professor Murphy; Extension Professors Bouton, Way; Extension Associate Professors Costante, Gotlieb; Extension Assistant Professors Berkett, Jokela, Nielsen, Perry: Lecturer Margolis.

 Current research projects are concerned with the solution of horticultural and agronomic problems with special emphasis on environmental physiology, soil chemistry, plant nutrition, and pest management.
-Areas of research include winter hardiness of fruits, and woody and herbaceous ornamentals; cultural and environmental interrelationships as they affect plant growth, crop adaptation, and variety; pasture renovation and marginal land utilization; crop establishment and soil productivity; soil chemistry of the rhizosphere; behavior of nitrogen in the soil; nutrient availability to plants; agricultural waste management; temperature effects on soil water retention and transmission; biological control of insects, disease, and weeds; integrated pest management for control of insects, diseases and weeds.
-A student's thesis research will be an integral part of the ongoing research efforts of the department.
+Areas of research include winter hardiness of fruits, and woody and herbaceous ornamentals; cultural and environmental interrelationships as they affect plant growth, crop adaptation, and variety; pasture renovation and marginal land utilization; crop establishment and soil productivity; soil chemistry of the rhizosphere; behavior of nitrogen in the soil; nutrient availability to plants; agricultural waste management; biological control of insects, disease, and weeds; integrated pest management for control of insects, diseases and weeds.
+A student's thesis research will be an integral part of the on-going research efforts of the department.